bluematador/bluematador-metrics-client-js/README.md

 ```
-const blueMatador = require('blue-matador-metric-exporter');
+const blueMatador = require('blue-matador-metric-client');
 const client = blueMatador.init('127.0.0.1', 8767);
 ```

 **Note:** The port parameter should be set to match the UDP port you have in your config file for the Blue Matador Agent.

-Once you have an instance of the Blue Matador metric exporter in your code you can start sending custom metrics.
+Once you have an instance of the Blue Matador metric client in your code you can start sending custom metrics.

 ### Gauge
-`gauge(name, value, [sampleRate], [tags])`
+`gauge(name, value, [sampleRate], [labels])`
   * `Name: (required)` The metric name e.g. 'myapp.request.size'.
 Cannot contain '#' or '|'
   * `Value: (required)` The latest value to set for the metric
   * `sampleRate: (optional)` sends only a sample of data e.g. 0.5 indicates 50% of data being sent.
 Default value is 1
-  * `tags: (optional)`  adds metadata to a metric.
+  * `labels: (optional)`  adds metadata to a metric.
 Can be specified as object or array of strings with key-value pairs formatted with a colon separator e.g. ['account:12345'] or {account: 12345}.
 Cannot contain '#' or '|'

 The `gauge` method is asynchronous and returns a Promise that can be chained on with `.then()` and `.catch()`

 If the Metric is successfully sent to the Blue Matador Agent the `.then()` response will always be `'Metric successfully sent'`

 ```
-const blueMatador = require('blue-matador-metric-exporter');
+const blueMatador = require('blue-matador-metric-client');
 const client = blueMatador.init();

 client.gauge('testMetric', 32.25, 1, { environment: 'Prod', account_id: 1232151 }).then(resp => {